marrer99/WhatTheHack/xxx-FabricRealTimeAnalytics/Coach/Solutions/Solution06.md

-# Challenge 04 - Prerequisites - Ready, Set, GO!
+# Challenge 06 - Creatind and populating a fact table

 <!-- REMOVE_ME ${navigationLine} (remove this from your MD files if you are writing them manually, this is for the automation script) REMOVE_ME -->